gurkancamok/insulin-infusion-calculator-digital-health-tools-icu-clinical-support-app-diabetes-care-app/README.md

 ## 📄 Intended Use

-AEGIS is designed to support structured clinical decision-making processes.
+This aplication is designed to support structured clinical decision-making processes.

 Final clinical judgment remains the responsibility of qualified healthcare professionals.